Houston sports travel guide

 Home to four professional teams in the five major leagues, Houston has a significant place in the nation’s sports scene — and its profile is ever-growing.

-Space City (or Clutch City, if you’re a hoops fan) played host to the 2016 NCAA Final Four and, 10 months later, hosted Super Bowl LI — the third time the big game was played in Houston.
+Just consider this stretch for Space City (or Clutch City, if you’re a hoops fan): It played host to the 2016 NCAA Final Four and, 10 months later, hosted Super Bowl LI — the third time the big game was played in Houston.
 Then in 2017, the Astros brought an MLB championship to Houston for the first time.

 There are plenty of reasons for a fan to plan a Houston sports travel vacation.
 There are also plenty of things to do when the games aren’t going on.
-Read on to explore all the happenings in Texas’ largest city.
+Read on for a travel guide to exploring all the happenings in Houston when not watching the teams in action.

 • BBVA Compass Stadium: Home of the Dynamo.
 Located at 2200 Texas Avenue in East Downtown.